To be eligible to register as a pharmacy technician with us, you will need to complete:

 Please see the criteria for registration as a pharmacy technician for more information about what you will need to do.

-Once you have completed your qualifications and work experience, apply to register using the UK application form and guidance pack.
+Once you have completed your qualifications and work experience, you can apply to register with us.

 Relevant work experience

 You will need to need to complete at least two-years of relevant work experience in the UK, Isle of Man or Channel Islands to meet the criteria for registration.

 Within this two-year period, you must complete at least 1,260 hours of work experience in total.
 You must complete at least 315 hours in each of the two years.

 The earliest date you can join the register is two calendar years after the start date of your first period of work experience (provided you have met the minimum hours requirement).

 Even if you complete the minimum of 1,260 working hours before your two-year period is up, you won’t be able to register earlier.

 When working, you must be under the supervision, direction or guidance of a pharmacist or pharmacy technician.
 You must be directly accountable to them for at least 14 hours per week.